timescale/docs/use-timescale/data-retention/data-retention-with-continuous-aggregates.md

 ## Data retention on a continuous aggregate itself

 You can also apply data retention on a continuous aggregate itself.
-For example, you can keep raw data for 30 days, as above.
+For example, you can keep raw data for 30 days, as mentioned earlier.
 Meanwhile, you can keep daily data for 600 days, and no data beyond that.

 [continuous_aggregates]: /use-timescale/:currentVersion:/continuous-aggregates